Sheriff: East Texas judge shot at while in her car, over 6 bullet holes found - NewsBreak

 A man, who police identified as Joseph Faulk, has been arrested in connection to the shooting, and was found at the residence.

 “As Judge Pope was headed out the driveway, Faulk fired upon her vehicle shattering the driver’s side back window and the rear window,” Sheriff David Capps said.
-“Judge Pope was able to make it out of the driveway without any injuries.”2022 Mobile area rainfall on track for lower total than 2021
+“Judge Pope was able to make it out of the driveway without any injuries.”Deaths on Toll 49 raise concerns in many Tyler area residents

 According to Capps, Pope then contacted the sheriff’s office for assistance and upon further inspection of her car, located six more bullet holes.
 An investigation was conducted and officials said it led to the arrest of Faulk who is currently being held in the Marion County Jail.